 - The Daughters of Cain (1994)

 - The Remorseful Day (1999)

-To pick my favourites of the series I found myself focusing less on the wonderfully contrived plots and more on the banter and situations though these three offer a variety of pleasures for the outrageous stories and great dialogue – not in chronological order …
+To pick my favourites of the books I found myself focusing less on the wonderfully contrived plots and more on the banter and situations: these three offer a variety of pleasures for the outrageous stories and great dialogue.
+Not in chronological order …

 The Silent World of Nicholas Quinn

-This early novel has a particularly clever gambit based on hearing loss (with which Dexter himself is afflicted) and is probably my favourite overall;
+This early novel has a particularly clever gambit based on hearing loss (with which Dexter himself was afflicted) and is probably my favourite overall.

 Last Seen Wearing